-In a joint venture the company Lippel produces the machine and WEG the control panel to manufacture systems that compress and pelletize industrial residues for using as fuel.
-Peanut shells, rice chaff, straw, sawdust and sugarcane bagasse are a few of the waste products changed into pellets, a solid and environment friendly biofuel with a high heating capacity which substitutes burning firewood.
+In a joint effort Lippel produces the machines and WEG the control panels to manufacture systems to compress and pelletize industrial residues that turn into fuel.
+Peanut shells, rice chaff, straw, sawdust and sugarcane bagasse, among others, are changed into pellets, a solid and environment friendly biofuel with a high heating capacity which substitutes burning firewood.

-Designed specifically for the application and compact in size the control panels of the pellet production systems were developed by WEG Automation to meet the needs of Lippel, providing standardization of the product, speed in service, technical support, training and constant improvement.
+Considered to be more dedicated and compact, the control panels of the pellet production systems were developed by the Sales section of Customized Starters of the WEG Automation unit to meet the needs of Lippel, providing standardization of the product, speed in service, technical support, training and constant improvement.

-For Samoel Zilse executive manager of Lippel, the partnership with WEG has become a reference for the company.
+For Samoel Zilse, executive manager of Lippel, the partnership with WEG has become a reference for the company.
 “With the WEG control panels we have had a considerable improvement in the quality of the product as well as in the cost and standardization.
-WEG also offer services to our customers in the constant search for feasible solutions”, adds Zilse.
+WEG also renders services to our customers in the constant search for feasible solutions”, adds Zilse.

 According to Manfred Johann, Sales Manager of the Customized Starters section of the WEG Automation unit, to customize and deliver to the customer what it is he needs is a WEG characteristic.
-“We have a team to analyze the needs of each customer, developing, changing or adapting solutions”, he comments.
+“We have a team to analyze the needs of each customer developing, changing or adapting solutions”, he emphasizes.

 The pellets are used by several segments such as pizza restaurants, hospitals, homes and industries.
 They are easy to store and replace fossil fuel which in turn brings great advantages to the environment.